Frequently Asked Questions Expand All

 Endometriosis: A condition in which tissue that lines the uterus is found outside of the uterus, usually on the ovaries, fallopian tubes, and other pelvic structures.

-Laparoscope: An instrument that is inserted through a small incision to view internal organs or to perform surgery.
+Laparoscope: A thin, lighted telescope that is inserted through a small incision (cut) in the abdomen to view internal organs or to perform surgery.

-Laparoscopy: A surgical procedure in which an instrument called a laparoscope is inserted into the pelvic cavity through a small incision.
+Laparoscopy: A surgical procedure in which a thin, lighted telescope called a laparoscope is inserted through a small incision (cut) in the abdomen.
 The laparoscope is used to view the pelvic organs.
 Other instruments can be used with it to perform surgery.

-Malignant: A term used to describe cells or tumors that are able to invade tissue and spread to other parts of the body.
+Malignant: A way to describe abnormal cells or tumors that are able to spread to other parts of the body.

-Minimally Invasive Surgery: Surgery done through a very small incision.
+Minimally Invasive Surgery: Surgery done through a very small cut.

-Transducer: A device that emits sound waves and translates the echoes into electrical signals.
+Transducer: A device that sends out sound waves and translates the echoes into electrical signals.

-Ultrasound Exam: A test in which sound waves are used to examine internal structures.
+Ultrasound Exam: A test in which sound waves are used to examine inner parts of the body.
+During pregnancy, ultrasound can be used to check the fetus.

 Article continues below